This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 Scroll down for the full printable recipe or stick around for the step-by-step breakdown with photos to walk you through every delicious detail.

 Tear or slice the croissants into thirds or smaller.
 I do thirds to gauge ‘portion sizes’ but agree that tearing them looks more rustic and appetizing.
-I have no idea why…

-Step 3 – Assemble and Bake
+Assemble and Bake

 Dunk each piece of croissant into the egg custard before arranging them randomly in the prepared baking dish.
 Pour any remaining egg custard over the arranged croissants.
-Every little bit gets used.

 Pinch the ham slices into bundles or fold and roll them into rosettes.
 Tuck them in between the croissants, followed by the Swiss cheese.
 Add whole rosemary leaves the same way, making the arrangement look pretty.

-Step 5 – Make an Herby Honey Butter
+Make Herby Honey Butter & Serve

 Let it cool for a few minutes before slicing and serving with remaining honey butter drizzled or tableside.
 Serve with a mélange of fresh blueberries, raspberries, or melon.
 Enjoy your sweet and savory croissant breakfast casserole!

 Wrap leftovers tightly with plastic wrap, then refrigerate for up to 3 days.
-To reheat, place in an oven preheated to 350F for 15-20 minutes or until heated through.
+To reheat, place in an oven preheated to 350°F for 15-20 minutes or until heated through.

 To freeze, allow to cool completely, then wrap tightly with aluminum foil and freeze for up to 2 months.
 To thaw, simply place the casserole in the refrigerator overnight.
-To reheat, bake the casserole at 350F for 30-35 minutes, or until heated through.
+To reheat, bake the casserole at 350°F for 30-35 minutes, or until heated through.

-Easy And Delicious Croissant Breakfast Casserole
+Serving Croissant Breakfast Casserole

 Ingredients